Schroeder-Lab/ExperimentalProtocols/Bonvision/README.md

 ## This concludes the Bonsai and Bonvision example runthrough.
 Hopefully this guide has helped create a better understanding of what Bonvision can do!

+# GRATINGS BONSAI FILE USER GUIDE

+We currently have a ![Bsai script which creates moving gratings on the screen